Photo by Josh Willink

 A few generations ago, the role of fathers was more insufficiently defined.
 A father was considered the family’s main provider, seen as the disciplinarian and had limited time with his child or children.
-As time has evolved, fathers, for the most part, are now more involved in raising their families.
+As time evolves, fathers, for the most part, are now more involved in raising their families.

-It was during the 1970s when the study of the father’s role in early child development began.
-It was during this time that researchers began to look at economic changes in a couple’s earnings, modifications of roles in marital relationships, and the raising and upbringing of children within the family unit.
 Numerous and various studies examined the relationship between a mother and a child as a factor in child development.
-As the need for fathers to be at home increased in the 1970s and 1980s, it has become important to recognize the role of fathers as mentors, nurturers, and caregivers of young children.
+As the need for fathers to be at home increased in the 1970s and 1980s, it has become important to recognize the role of fathers as mentors, caregivers, nurturers and shapers of young children.

 Fathers and mothers have different and unique complementary roles in the home.
 Fathers encourage competition, independence and achievement while mothers encourage equity, security and collaboration.
 Although mothers discipline more often using their own ways, fathers discipline with a firm and strong hand.
 While mothers tend to worry regarding their children’s safety and well-being, fathers almost always encourage their children to take risks and explore.